KundaiTS/Global-Trends-in-Forced-Displacement-A-50-Year-Analysis/README.md

-# Global Trends in Forced Displacement A 50 Year Analysis
+# Global Trends in Forced Displacement A 50-Year Analysis

 This project aims to analyze the UNHCR dataset on forcibly displaced populations to understand global migration and refugee trends over a 50-year period.
 I will leverage SQL for data preprocessing and analysis and Power BI for creating data visualizations and insights.
-Through the lens of SQL and PowerBI, I aim to uncover insightful patterns, explore demographic trends, and assess the causes and consequences of refugee movements across the world.
+Through the lens of SQL and PowerBI, I aim to uncover insightful patterns and assess the causes and consequences of refugee movements across the world.
 The project will culminate in the creation of interactive maps and visualizations, providing a comprehensive understanding of this humanitarian challenge.

 ## Project Impact
 This project aims to shed light on one of the world's most pressing humanitarian challenges.
 By analyzing the UNHCR Refugee Dataset and creating impactful visualizations, we seek to raise awareness about the causes and consequences of refugee crises, inform policymakers, and support organizations dedicated to addressing this issue.
 Ultimately, the project contributes to a better understanding of the global refugee landscape, with the potential to drive informed decisions and solutions for those affected by displacement.